-In fact a number of large pre-C11 concurrent code bases, including the Linux kernel and prominent user-space applications, avoid these issues, for pointers to heap-allocated objects, by carefully refusing to tell the compiler which functions do memory allocation or deallocation.
-At the current time, this prevents the compiler from applying any pointer lifetime-end zap optimizations, but also prevents the compiler from carrying out any optimizations or issuing any diagnostics based on pointer lifetime-end analysis.
+In fact a number of large pre-C11 concurrent code bases, including older versions of the Linux kernel and prominent user-space applications, avoid these issues for pointers to heap-allocated objects by carefully refusing to tell the compiler which functions do memory allocation or deallocation.
+At the current time, this prevents the compiler from applying any lifetime-end pointer zap optimizations, but also prevents the compiler from carrying out any optimizations or issuing any diagnostics based on lifetime-end pointer analysis.
 Of course, this approach may need adjustment as whole-program optimizations become more common, with the GCC link-time optimization (LTO) capability being but one such whole-program optimization.
 It would therefore be wise to consider longer-term solutions, which is the topic of the next sections.

-Eliminate Pointer Lifetime-End Zap Altogether
+Eliminate Lifetime-End Pointer Zap Altogether

-At the opposite extreme, given that ignoring pointer lifetime-end zap is common practice among sequential C developers, another resolution is to reflect that status quo in the standard by completely eliminating pointer lifetime-end zap altogether.
+At the opposite extreme, given that ignoring lifetime-end pointer zap is common practice among sequential C developers, another resolution is to reflect that status quo in the standard by completely eliminating lifetime-end pointer zap altogether.
 This would of course also eliminate the corresponding diagnostics and optimizations.
 It is therefore worth looking into more nuanced changes, a task taken up by the following sections.

-Limit Pointer Lifetime-End Zap Based on Storage Duration
+Limit Lifetime-End Pointer Zap Based on Storage Duration

 The concurrent use cases for pointers to lifetime-ended objects seem to involve only allocated storage-duration objects, while the current compiler NULL'ing of pointers at lifetime end appears to apply only to automatic storage-duration objects.
 A simple and easy to explain solution would therefore be to limit lifetime-end zap to the latter (perhaps also thread-local storage).
 The biggest advantage of this approach is that it accommodates all known concurrent use cases and also many of the single-threaded use cases.
 There is some concern that it might limit future compiler diagnostics or optimizations.
-There is of course a similar level of concern about pointer lifetime-end zap invalidating other algorithms that are not known to those of us associated with the committee.
+There is of course a similar level of concern about lifetime-end pointer zap invalidating other algorithms that are not known to those of us associated with the committee.

-One can also imagine doing this selectively: introducing some annotation (perhaps an attribute) to identify regions of code that should or should not be subject to pointer lifetime-end zap semantics for allocated storage-duration objects (and/or for all objects).
+One can also imagine doing this selectively: introducing some annotation (perhaps an attribute) to identify regions of code that should or should not be subject to lifetime-end pointer zap semantics for allocated storage-duration objects (and/or for all objects).

-Note that the Linux kernel avoids many (but by no means all!) of these issues by the simple expedient of refusing to inform the compiler that things like kmalloc(), kfree(), slab_alloc(), and slab_free() are in fact involved in memory allocation.
+Note that older versions of the Linux kernel avoid many (but by no means all!) of these issues by the simple expedient of refusing to inform the compiler that things like kmalloc(), kfree(), slab_alloc(), and slab_free() are in fact involved in memory allocation.

-Limit Pointer Lifetime-End Zap Based on Marking of Pointer Fetches
+Limit Lifetime-End Pointer Zap Based on Marking of Pointer Fetches

-Hubert Tong suggested that pointers loaded using C11 atomics or inline assembly be exempted from pointer lifetime-end zap, and further investigation into existing code prompted volatile loads and stores to be added to this list.
+It was suggested that pointers loaded using C11 atomics or inline assembly be exempted from lifetime-end pointer zap, and further investigation into existing code prompted volatile loads and stores to be added to this list.
 This approach would accommodate all verified concurrent use cases, but there is some concern over lock-based algorithms involving pointer revalidation (because the pointers are accessed with locks held, they might well be accessed using plain C-language loads and stores).
 It also requires adding language to define information flow to the standard, to identify all such pointer instances; this would be complex and require many decisions (analogous to provenance-via-integer semantics).

-Martin Sebor suggested adding a new marking (perhaps an attribute), which works well for new code, but does not help with existing code.
+It was further suggested adding a new marking (perhaps an attribute), which works well for new code, but does not help with existing code.